Security practices (blueprint)

 Secrets management SECURITY.md §5 Vault patterns, cloud-native secret stores, rotation policies, secret injection, audit

-Core knowledge: SECURITY.md — principles, OWASP, authentication, cryptography, S-SDLC.
+Core knowledge: Security body of knowledge — principles, OWASP, authentication, cryptography, S-SDLC.

 Bridge: Security ↔ SDLC ↔ PDLC bridge — how Security maps to delivery and product lifecycles.